shaunmcglinchey/tweetpipe-collector/README.md

 * Set destination Kafka topic via application.yml kafka.topic property
 * mvn clean spring-boot:run

-* Once the embedded server has started the service will connect to the Twitter stream and retrieve tweets matching the defined query track terms and push those tweets to the destination Kafka topic
+* Once the embedded server has started the service will connect to the Twitter stream and filter the incoming tweets by the configured query track terms and push the matching tweets to the destination Kafka topic